Tamayo, discussing Ikebana

 Tues 9th January to Thurs 15th February.

 Tues 27th February to Fri 23rd March.

 Time: 10:00-12:00 or/and 13:00-15:00

 Ikebana Class / FForest Lodge Open day

 Interview by Together and Sunspell

 Ikebana Workshops – Spring 2018

-New Workshops for people who want to experience and learn Ikebana for a first time.
-Date: Between 9th January and 15th February, 27th February and 29th March Day: Tuesday, Wednesday, Thursday daily Time: Morning 10:00-12:00 and Afternoon 13:00-15:00 Cost: £50 includes floral materials to take home, drinks and snacks.
+New Workshops for people who want to experience and learn Ikebana for the first time.
+Date: 9th January and 15th February, 27th February and 29th March Day: Tuesday, Wednesday, Thursday daily Time: Morning 10:00-12:00 and Afternoon 13:00-15:00 Cost: £50 includes floral materials to take home, drinks and snacks.
 Optional: Kimono wearing (Free) If you are an experienced arranger, there is a different workshop that Tamayo can prepare for you.
 Booking, any enquiries – please contact by email: email@example.com